 Tumi & Skotta

-Tumi & Skotta show up every day in the Centre to do some important work, mainly chewing on stuff and each other, as well as spreading love.
-Tumi is a cuddly guy who loves to kiss and the center of his consciousness lies in his stomach.
-Skotta was born a lady and is an absolute sweetheart in every way.
-She won’t share her toys though…
+Tumi & Skotta show up every day in the Centre to do some important work.
+Tumi is a cuddly guy who loves to play.
+The center of his consciousness lies in his stomach and he loves to kiss.
+Skotta is an absolute sweetheart in every way and loves to be cuddled.
+She is also know as Skotta, the Queen of Scots.

 Team Members through the years